d3sformal/debug-infra-gentests/report/REPORT.md

 ## 1. Introduction

 Debugging complex software systems can be a time-consuming challenge, particularly when the root cause of an error must be identified.
-Prof. Pavel Parizek[^parizek] has started an initiative focused on debugging large software systems with long-running computations, and proposed a methodology that combines dynamic runtime analysis/recording of programs, generation of unit tests, and execution of unit tests.
+Prof. Pavel Parízek[^parizek] has started an initiative focused on debugging large software systems with long-running computations, and proposed a methodology that combines dynamic runtime analysis/recording of programs, generation of unit tests, and execution of unit tests.
 The methodology aims to help discover root causes of errors by